MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ### Add a new user account in VMware server

 DPM uses your user name and password as credentials for communicating and authenticating with VMware server.
-An authenticated user has, at least the following privileges, which are required for successfully protecting a VM:
+A vCenter user account  has, at least the following privileges, which are required for successfully protecting a VM.

-- Global.ManageCustomFields
-- Network.Assign
-- Datastore.AllocateSpace
-- VirtualMachine.Config.ChangeTracking
-- VirtualMachine.State.RemoveSnapshot
-- VirtualMachine.State.CreateSnapshot
-- VirtualMachine.Provisioning.DiskRandomRead
-- VirtualMachine.Interact.PowerOff
-- VirtualMachine.Inventory.Create
-- VirtualMachine.Config.AddNewDisk
-- VirtualMachine.Config.HostUSBDevice
-- VirtualMachine.Config.AdvancedConfig
-- VirtualMachine.Config.SwapPlacement

-If you are creating a vCenter 6.0 user account, the following table captures the privileges that you need to assign to the user account that you create:
+The following table captures the privileges that you need to assign to the user account that you create:

 | Privileges for vCenter 6.5 and above user account | Privileges for vCenter 6.0 user account | Privileges for vCenter 5.5 user account |
 | --- | --- | --- |